-The Board has established three committees, namely, the Audit Committee, Nomination Committee, and Remuneration Committee, for overseeing particular aspects of the Company's affairs.
-The terms of reference of the Board committees are posted on the websites of the Company and the Stock Exchange and are available to shareholders upon request.
+As an integral part of good corporate governance practices, the Board has established three committees, namely, the Audit Committee, Nomination Committee, and Remuneration Committee, for overseeing particular aspects of the Company's affairs.
+Each of these committees comprises mostly independent non-executive Directors who have been invited to serve as members.
+These committees are governed by the respective terms of reference approved by the Board.
+The terms of reference of these committees are posted on the websites of the Company and the Stock Exchange and available to shareholders upon request.